John the Revelator

 Help Me Down

-I haven't heard NYC's Johnny Society's first two Mellotron albums, but, going by this, they're an indie-end-of-powerpop outfit, with links to several other Mellotron-using acts, not least The Hand and Blueberry and Chris Whitley.
+I haven't heard NYC's Johnny Society's first two Mellotron albums, but, going by this, they're an indie-end-of-powerpop outfit, with links to several other Mellotron-using acts, not least The Hand, Blueberry and Chris Whitley.
 2000's Clairvoyance is possibly at its best on One Foot Slips, the sitar-driven Mexican Sunset and Angel, but too many of its tracks err on the indie side, dragging the album down somewhat.

 Brian Geltner and Kenny Siegal play Mellotron, with fragile string and cello lines on Hard To Care, chordal flutes on Leaves and flutes and strings on Juggling Monkeys.
 There's nothing Mellotronic on their follow-up, 2003's Life Behind The 21st Century Wall, while the credited Mellotron on 2005's Coming to Get You turns out to be sampled.